Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Engine Oil

-Question - Open the bonnet, identify where you would check the engine oil level and tell me how you would check that the engine has sufficient oil.
+Question - Open the bonnet and tell me how you'd check that the engine has sufficient oil.

-Answer Details - Pull the dipstick out, wipe it clean, then push it fully back in and leave it there for approximately 5 seconds.
-Pull the dipstick back out and check that the oil level is showing between the maximum/minimum markers.
+Answer Details - Explain you'd pull the dipstick out, wipe it clean, then push it fully back in for a couple of seconds, then pull the dipstick back out and check that the oil level is showing between the maximum/minimum markers.

 Additionally - The oil should always be checked with the car on a horizontal surface, not on a slope.
 If the engine oil level is low, then remove the oil filler cap and top up with the appropriate oil and amount (to get the correct amount, pour in a small amount of oil at first then a couple of minutes later check the oil level again, repeat until you have the correct amount).
 Do Not over fill, and, make sure the filler cap is replaced securely.
 The engine oil should be checked when the engine is cool AND switched off, if the engine has been running then it should be checked several minutes after the engine has stopped thereby giving time for the oil to drain down and settle into the engine sump.